JohnWeisz/TypedJSON/readme.md

 ```

  1. Snap the @JsonObject decorator on a class
- 2. Snap the @JsonMember decorator on properties (other properties will not be serialized)
+ 2. Snap the @JsonMember decorator on properties which should be serialized and deserialized
  3. Parse and stringify with TypedJSON

 ```typescript